RowanAurora/Rb101/notes/study_guide.md

 - reassignment `hash[:key2] = 'world'`
 - Both `keys` and `values` can be any objects(even other collections), but keys are most often symbols => `:symbol`
 - key value pairs are separated with a rocket hash `=>`
-- Symbols can use a different syntax `symbol:`
+- Symbols can use a different syntax `symbol:` when initializing as keys, but are displayed in the conventional way.
 - `.keys` and `.values` can be used to return an array of either. `.keys` is especially useful for iterating.

 ### Strings
+Note: strings are not true collections, they are a single object and cannot contain other objects.

-`Strings` are also _0 indexed_ collections, but they contain characters and have restrictions on the elements they can contain.
-Alphanumeric and punctuation characters as well as number characters.
+`Strings` are also _0 indexed_ collections, but they only contain character.

 - `Strings` look like `'some characters'` or `"Some more characters"`
-- Specific characters can be returned using the index (`.slice` method) `some_string = 'hello'  some_string[0] ==> h`
+- Specific characters can be returned using the index (`.slice` method) `some_string = 'hello'  some_string[0] => h`

 ## Essential Collection Methods
 ***